buddhaman/tim_engine/readme.txt

 DONE:

+- Keep tools in single tab with deselect button.
+Current situation is confusing.
+- Mouse controll camera.
+- Create some overhang on the edges of a bodypart.
+- Add images.
+- Toolbar on the side.
+Very small.
+- Color picker on creature to select base color.
+- Create tool select buttons.
+- Create separate tool settings window.
+- Solve bug: Minimum size during bodypart placement.
+- Another option: Show activation as overlay.
+- Set number of hidden neurons in editor.
+- Make better order of drawing textures.
+Top-Bottom : Central bodypart-Outward.
+Also implement in simulation.
+- Set default background and make it deletable.
+Set default texture to 0x00000000.
 - Solve texture switching bug.
 - Make attachment point visible again.
 Its hidden behind the texture now.
 - Fix texture bleeding.